Contact-Control-Interfaces/maestro-sdk-docs/README.md

  <img src="https://contact-control-interfaces.github.io/maestro-sdk-docs/images/maestro_manager.png" height="250"/>&nbsp;

 Under `Default Interaction Profile`, you can configure the default haptics and configuration for the scene:
- - `Grab Type` - Currently only `Arcade` is available; more to come soon!
+ - `Grab Type` - Right now `Arcade` is the only option.
+More to come soon!
+   - `Arcade` - Simplified pickup based on finger curl, once fingers are curled enough everything within a certain radius is grabbed.
  - `Interactables Only` - Disables these default haptic settings.
 Only objects that have a `MaestroInteractable` will have haptics when touched.
  - `Amplitude` - Controls the strength of force feedback.
 The value ranges from `0` to `255`, with `0` being no pull and `255` being full force feedback.
  - `Vibration Effect` - The vibration effect to be applied.
+ - `Modifiers` - Modifiers to apply to the vibration effect.
+   - `One Shot` - Only play the effect once rather than continuously.
+   - `Repeat  Delay` - If playing continuously, the delay in milliseconds before the effect repeats.
  - `Vibration Options` - Options corresponding to the selected vibration effect.
 Typically the strength of the effect.
+More complicated effects may have additional options available.

+Note that if `Interactables Only` is set to true, the default effect will not be available as all effects are then controlled by the `MaestroInteractable`s on each individual object.

 ### MaestroInteractable